NASCAR on television in the 1990s: Trucks

-In 1994, the Brickyard 400 was shown on same-day tape delay on WRTV instead of live.
-In 1995 (due to the rain delay), it was shown on same-day tape delay on WRTV, while the rest of the country had to wait until Sunday afternoon.
-From 1996-2000, it was on same-day tape delay on WRTV.
-When BY400 switched to NBC for 2001, WTHR-13 (by 2005) ditched the blackout, and reverted to a live broadcast.
-Once it moved to ESPN in 2007, it has not been blacked out locally.
+During its tenure on ABC, the Brickyard 400 was subject to the same broadcast policy as the Indianapolis 500, meaning that live coverage was blacked out on the local ABC station (WRTV), and the race was instead shown via same-day tape delay.
+The blackout ended in 2001, due to all television rights being centralized with NASCAR.

 The Winter Heat Series, aired during the winter months between November and January (during NASCAR's offseason).
 The program began during the 1994-1995 winter and ran through the 1998-1999 winter.
 The races were held at the 3/8 mile Tucson Raceway Park in Tucson, Arizona.
 TNN originally broadcast the races before ESPN took over.

-1995

 Speedvision launched on December 31, 1995.
 It was founded by Roger L. Werner, E. Roger Williams, Nickolas Rhodes, and Robert Scanlon; the network's original ownership included cable providers Cox Communications and Continental Cablevision, and AT&T Corporation.
 Speedvision's initial lineup featured various automotive programs, including various documentary-style series focusing on prolific vehicles, manufacturers, and racing teams (such as Victory by Design and Legends of Motorsport), series focusing on classic automobiles (such as Dream Car Garage, coverage of Barrett-Jackson's auctions, and My Classic Car, which moved to the network from TNN), an AutoWeek-branded television series, along with MotorWeek and Autoline Detroit – two programs respectively syndicated from PBS member stations in Maryland and Detroit.
 Speedvision also carried coverage of various minor and professional auto racing series, including the Sports Car Club of America's World Challenge series (of which it also acquired title sponsorship of in 1999, becoming the Speedvision World Challenge).